Critical media studies, mass communication theory, and urban communication

 Tim Gibson is an Associate Professor of Communication and Faculty Affiliate in the Cultural Studies PhD program at George Mason University.

 Tim Gibson's research interests include critical media studies, the political economy of communication, and urban studies.
 He has published articles at the intersection of media and urban studies in a variety of communication and cultural studies journals.
 He is also author of Securing the Spectacular City: The Politics of Revitalization and Homelessness in Downtown Seattle, a book which explores issues of gentrification and urban poverty in Seattle during the 1990s, and co-editor (with Mark Lowes) of Urban Communication: Production, Text, Context.
-He is an active member of Mason's chapter of the American Association of University Professors (GMU-AAUP) and currently serves as the chapter's Secretary-Treasurer.
+He is an active member of Mason's chapter of the American Association of University Professors (GMU-AAUP) and currently serves as chapter President.
 Together with other AAUP members, he has campaigned for donor transparency, faculty participation in the Presidential search, reduced workloads for term faculty, and for fair treatment of Mason's contract workers.
 Finally, he currently serves as the president of the Virginia Association of Communication Arts and Sciences (VACAS).
 You can follow Tim on Twitter @timgibson.